cuihaoleo/kaggle-dfdc/README.md

 This is the code of **Team \WM/** to reproduce our solution for the *Deepfake Detection Challenge* (DFDC).

+Please refer to `Model_Summary.pdf` for a descriptive summary of our method.

 **Members** (alphabetical order):

 - Hanqing Zhao (zhq2015@mail.ustc.edu.cn)